MrGrappleMan/Fynelium/README.md

 It expects that you have read this paragraph carefully and it claims no responsibilty to any damage done to your system, but I can try helping!

-This project's intended purpose is to have your system in a great state with files preconfigured for a great user experience, and by that, a unified distribution with the intent of fulfilling consumer/user usage without having technical experience or using terminals
+This project's intended purpose is to have your system in a state with files preconfigured for a great user experience, For a unified distribution with the intent of fulfilling consumer/user usage without having technical experience or using terminals
-Asahi Linux support not confirmed.
+Asahi Linux support not confirmed(could use unc work macbook, maybe. defaults is just like gsettings by experience).

 In the GNOME Display Manager, change your desktop environment to COSMIC.